 The sumac component has the most prominent taste in many blends, making it an excellent substitute when cooking.
 You just need to use one teaspoon of za’atar to replace one teaspoon of sumac.

-An excellent substitute for sumac, tamarind is similar to the Middle Eastern spice blend known as za’atar.
+Tamarind is similar to the Middle Eastern spice blend known as za’atar.
 The tart flavor of the tropical fruit is a staple in many Indian and Thai dishes and West Indian drinks.

 Tamarind fruit is somewhat sour and mildly sweet, but it lacks the lemony note and sharpness of sumac.
 So, it may not be the best option for every circumstance.